16 Distinctively Finnish Things to Buy in Helsinki

 Arabia ceramics is a brand name recognized throughout the world.
 One can choose from among a highly popular range of well-made and innovative products that feature both functionality and decorative style.
 The various items are made to be both used and displayed.
 They withstand wear well and are likely to last a long time.
 Coffee cups and mugs with Moomin (troll) designs are especially popular.

 The inventory includes tea pots, dishes, cups, ovenware, custom dishes, jugs, tableware/trays, salad bowl, candle holders, hors d’oeuvre dishes etc. Anything you find in most kitchens, probably, has an Arabia prototype or version.
 Exquisite pottery and vases, as well as lanterns, are among many other products, all showing the same high degree of artistry.
 Arabia products are sold at many stores throughout Helsinki.
-Find a great variety of products at Kluuvi Shopping Centre in Aleksaninkatu 9.
+Find a great variety of products at Kluuvi Shopping Centre.
 Some representative prices: $50 up for a coffee pot; cups and sauces, $20 up; dinner plates, $25-30 up.
 In the heart of the city Arabia products are commonplace without a significant shift in prices.
 The best bet, of course, is at the factory outlet.

 Where to find it: